EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-4/index.md

 There's lot of good videos out there like [this one](https://www.youtube.com/watch?v=oBmrGro0MhM).

-Just be careful and make sure you measure your pistons in the correct spot.
-The spec sheet should explain where to measure from.
+If your pistons and block had been at the machine shop and the machine shop put numbers on them make sure you follow them when measuring p2w and assembly.

+If your pistons don't have numbers you can swap pistons around to try and adjust P2W if needed.

+**Note**: Be careful when measuring the diameter of your pistons because pistons typically have a specific point that you're suppose to measure from.
+This should be easy to find in the piston spec sheet.

 My measurements were as follows:
 | Position | Piston Diameter | P2W |